SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 There are several aspects of memory safety that Swift enforces:

-* Variables must have a value assigned to them before they can be read.
+* Variables and constants must have a value assigned to them before they can be read.
-  This guarantee is called :newTerm:`definite initialization` and is discussed in
+  This guarantee is called :newTerm:`definite initialization` and is discussed in "Initialization".

   ..
 XXX xref to chapter